chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/regular-expressions.md

 | Compiled    | Slower  | Faster    | Calling regex methods with a specific regex frequently   |

 ## Backtracking
-Ordinarily, the regex engine uses linear progression to traverse an input strig and compare it to a regex pattern.
+Ordinarily, the regex engine uses linear progression to traverse an input string and compare it to a regex pattern.
 Indeterminate quantifiers like `*`, `+`, and `?` allow the regex engine to give up a partial successful match to search for a successful match in the entire pattern.
 This is *backtracking*.

 Backtracking can significantly degrade performance.
 Worst case, execution time doubles for each additional character in input.
 If backtracking is not necessary, either: